unxed/ap/ap.md

        leading/trailing whitespace removed, are identical to the processed list of lines from the text being sought.

+   **Important:** `anchor`, `snippet`, `start_snippet` and `end_snippet`
-   **Important:** `anchor` and `snippet` MUST NOT start or end in the middle of a source code line (leading whitespace characters do not count).
+   MUST NOT start or end in the middle of a source code line (leading whitespace characters do not count).
-   In other words, the first character of every anchor or snippet line MUST be the first non-whitespace character of corresponding source file line and the last character of every anchor or snippet line must be the last non-whitespace character of corresponding source file line.
+   In other words, the first character of every anchor, snippet, start_snippet or end_snippet line MUST be the first non-whitespace character of corresponding source file line and the last character of every anchor or snippet line must be the last non-whitespace character of corresponding source file line.
    By line here we mean a line in the source file, not a logical construct that can be broken across multiple lines, such as a function signature or a natural language sentence.